mrproliu/go-agent-instrumentation/README.md

 # go-agent-instrumentation

+This project attempts to enhance Golang programs by introducing this program during `go build -toolexec=xxx`, so that it can dynamically intercept framework code execution and add its own execution logic.

 ## Test
 1. Using command for build and start a gin server: `make test`
 2. Open Browser to visit: http://localhost:9999